There is a chance, after reading this post, that you will never believe anything you read here again.

 So I guess the moral of this recipe is that I adapted my ‘plans’ for it as I went along and it turned out great in the end.
 Likewise, I might be having to wait a little while longer to get settled in my home country, but maybe the end story will turn out better this way.
 For the moment, I just have to go with the flow.
 But however you look at it, I reckon I don’t really have any grounds to complain.

-- about 9 ounces/250 grams raw beetroot (I used 2 small/medium-sized ones)
+- 9 ounces raw beetroot I used 2 small/medium-sized ones

 - 1 tablespoon chopped fresh basil

 - 1 red or green chilli finely chopped

 - 1/4 teaspoon each of salt & black pepper

 - 2 tablespoons flour normal or gluten free

 - oil for cooking enough to cover the bottom of a wide skillet/frying pan